SmartterHealth/Virtual-Rounding/v2/README.md

 Version 2 includes the following improved features:
 * Ability to invite family/friends
-* Unified SharePoint List that contains all rooms and links, with views for each sublocation/location still added as tabs in Teams
+* Unified SharePoint List that contains all rooms and links
+   - With views for each sublocation/location still added as tabs in Teams (optional)
 * PowerApps for:
    - One click join for Patient Rooms
    >![Teams Policy](/v2/Documentation/Images/PatientJoinApp.png)